Docker installations

 both repos for the

-files to work.
-To do so, go to Settings -> CI/CD -> Variables and create two new variables:CERN_USER
+kinitauthentication in the.gitlab-ci.ymlfiles to work.
+To do so, go to Settings -> CI/CD -> Variables and create two new variables:CERN_USERshould contain your CERN usernameSERVICE_PASSshould contain your password.

 - Else, you can remove the